 The Department would not participate in grantee (or applicant) discussions with financial institutions that would (or might) implement these savings accounts.
 With regard to the comment that the Department provide data collection software and training in its use, the Department may not endorse any specific data-collection software programs.
 Grantees should use their professional judgment in selecting appropriate software that meets their needs and the needs of the financial institutions with which they would partner.
 Grant funds may be used to purchase software and any needed training in its use for the purpose of providing and tracking demonstration project services and outcomes.

 Comment: One commenter wanted clarity on whether grantees may use grant funds for costs of programmatic support, given that certain supportive project activities, such as outreach and account administration, are labor intensive and particularly necessary at the local level.

 Discussion: The Department understands that college savings account programs can be labor intensive and require a significant investment in outreach and administration to be successful.
-In the proposed budgets they include in their project applications, applicants should include all expected costs of implementing the proposed projects, including provision of payment to the account administrator, the account trustee, and costs for managing and administering the project over the course of the project period (and later if the grantee expects the account administrator to be conducting activities after the end of the project period).
+In the proposed budgets they include in their project applications, applicants should include all expected costs of implementing the proposed projects, including provision of payment to the account administrator, the account trustee, and costs for managing and administering the project Start Printed Page 5038over the course of the project period (and later if the grantee expects the account administrator to be conducting activities after the end of the project period).

 Comment: One commenter recommended that demonstration projects partner with local organizations, such as public broadcasting stations, to create high-quality digital content and services on financial literacy.